seantan02/fetch_software_engineer_test/README.md

 10. To restart all the points for user, type "python3 restart.py" and enter!

 You should see messages printed out on the terminal!
 Interestingly, if you go to http://localhost:8000/balance, you can see the user's points too!

+For real world API application, please DO NOT implement the .json file data storage feature shown here because it is never a good idea!
+Use a relational database like PostgreSQL instead because it posses crucial feature like making sure 1 query is being execute at a time to prevent complications when modifying data!

+Also, please remember to always test your application locally for security before going live!